Fraudulent Use of Personal ID Information

 - intentionally exercised control over that personal identification information.

-Attorneys for Fraudulent Use of Identity Information in Florida
+Attorneys for Fraudulent Use of an ID in Florida

 The attorneys at Sammis Law Firm represent clients charged with the fraudulent use of personal identification information under § 817.568(2), Fla.
 Stat.
 We also represent clients for lesser included offenses including: